EIN (Employer Identification Number)

 European VAT management strategies:

-Extra: Legislation European and directives
+Extra: European legislation and directives

 You cannot have salaried employees in Spain hired directly by your LLC, as this would create a "Permanent Establishment" and require you to pay taxes as a Spanish company.